-Hip dysplasia is a painful condition that is common in any large dog breeds, including German Shepherds.
-Although small dogs can get hip dysplasia too, the condition is more prevalent in large dogs simply because of their bigger stature.
+Hip dysplasia is a painful condition that is common in many large dog breeds, including German Shepherds.
+Although small dogs can get hip dysplasia too, the condition is more prevalent in large dogs simply because of the rapid growth rate of their bones.

 Most German Shepherd owners dread hearing that their beloved dog has hip dysplasia because of how painful the condition is for the dog and to watch.
-However, your dog can live a long and comfortable life after a hip dysplasia diagnosis with the right treatment.
+However, with the right treatment, your dog can live a long and comfortable life after a hip dysplasia diagnosis.

 Learn all you need to know about hip dysplasia as a German Shepherd owner by reading below.

 What Is Hip Dysplasia?